Time-series and Phasecurve Photometry of Episodically-Active Asteroid (6478) Gault in a Quiescent State Using APO, GROWTH, P200 and ZTF: Discussion and Summary

 where $\rho$ is the density of the ellipsoid and $G$ is the Newtonian gravitational constant.
 Gault should have a density of roughly equal to 2.2~g/cm$^3$ \citep{Sanchez_2019,Marsset2019}, consistent with other S-Type asteroids \citep{CARRY_2012}.
 Figure \ref{Crit_period} presents the critical period with which Gault would start shedding surface material as a function of the axial ratio and density.

-An orange square labelled in Figure \ref{Crit_period} is likely to contain the critical rotation period for an object with Gault's geometry.
+An orange box labelled in Figure \ref{Crit_period} is likely to contain the critical rotation period for an object with Gault's geometry.
 A rotation period like the one we have found at 2.5 hours seems to be at or near the critical period of Gault and therefore could be the cause of the activity started in 2018.
 Previous authors have also proposed Gault's activity was caused by rotational instability induced from the YORP effect \citep{Jewitt_2019b, Kleyna_2019, Ferrin_2019}. \cite{Jewitt_2015} determined that the YORP spin-up timescale for Gault should be roughly 22 Myr, much shorter than the 100 Myr-timescale for the re-orientation of the spin of a $\sim$4 km asteroid by non-destructive collisions \citep[][]{Farinella1998}.
-It is therefore possible that Gault may experience rotational fission if it continues to be spun up past its rotational breakup limit \citep[eg.,][]{Jewitt2017,Moreno2017}.
+It is therefore possible that Gault may experience rotational fission if it continues to be spun up past its rotational breakup limit \citep[eg.,][]{Jewitt2017,Moreno2017}. \cite{Scheeres_2015} theorize that the surface of an asteroid after YORP spin-up can be ``perched" and ready for failure in multiple areas, which can cause multiple epochs of activity similar to active asteroid P/2013 P5 \citep{Jewitt_2013, Hainaut_2014}.
+We believe Gault could have had multiple epochs of activity after an initial YORP spin-up despite losing angular momentum from ejected particles.

 Some asteroids are observed to be spinning beyond their rotational limit, but this is typically for asteroids smaller than the kilometer scale \citep[][]{Pravec2008} to smaller than the meter scale \citep[][]{Bolin2014,Bolin2020CD3} which are held together by cohesive forces \citep[][]{Sanchez2014}.
 However, it should be noted that examples of km-scale asteroids have been found rotating faster than their critical period \citep[][]{Chang2017} from fast rotating asteroid searches in wide-field optical surveys \citep[][]{Chang2016,Chang2019}.